babelouest/glewlwyd/docs/OAUTH2.md

 #### Data Parameters

-Request body arameters must be encoded using the `application/x-www-form-urlencoded` format.
+Request body parameters must be encoded using the `application/x-www-form-urlencoded` format.

 ```
 grant_type: text, must be set to "authorization_code".